Aliases for HIST1H2AJ Gene

 GeneCards Summary for HIST1H2AJ Gene

-HIST1H2AJ (Histone Cluster 1, H2aj) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
+HIST1H2AJ (Histone Cluster 1 H2A Family Member J) is a Protein Coding gene.
+Among its related pathways are Packaging Of Telomere Ends and Cellular Senescence.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2AM.
+An important paralog of this gene is HIST1H2AG.